What skills and competencies do you need for a career in HR?

 Create your own personalised HR career record

 You can create your own personalised HR Profession Map to keep track of your career progression.
 The ‘My HR Map’ career development tool allows HR professionals to record their skills and strengths, and offers a feedback report setting out advice on how to develop.
+It is currently only available to CIPD members, but a version for non-members will be available in due course.
 The assessment matches the individual’s professional experience to four bands of competence within the different areas of work and approaches to working.